Service Learning Opportunities

 Click here for a list of non-profit organizations that offer service learning opportunities.

-Click here– WHS Service Learning Opportunities – April 5 –for a list of additional service opportunities within the community.
+Click here–WHS Service Learning Opportunities – Jan.
+28, 2020–for a list of additional service opportunities within the community.

 Service May Be Performed in the Following Ways: